kudobuilder/kudo/docs/cli.md

 ### Get Instances

-In order to inspect instances deployed by `KUDO`, we can get an overview of all instances running by using the `get` command.
-This command has subcommands to filter its result:
+We can use the `get` command to get a list of all current instances:

 `kubectl kudo get instances --namespace=<default> --kubeconfig=<$HOME/.kube/config>`